The consistency strength of determinacy when all sets are universally Baire: Proving that it works

 Now we turn to the recursive definition of $\Lambda$ together with realizations into a backgrounded iteration of $\cM$.
-Let $\cT$ be a normal iteration tree of limit length $\lambda < \delta_{i+1}$ on $\bar\cM$ according to $\Lambda$ and recall that $\cT$ is almost linear by Lemma \ref{lem:iterationtreealmostlinear}.
+Let $\cT$ be a normal iteration tree of limit length $\lambda < \delta_{i+1}$ on $\bar\cM$ according to $\Lambda$ and recall that $\cT$ is almost linear on strongness witnesses by Lemma \ref{lem:iterationtreealmostlinear}.
 We distinguish the following cases.

 \begin{case} $\cT$ only uses fully backgrounded extenders. \end{case}

 The cofinal well-founded branches through $\cT \upharpoonright \eta$ for limit ordinals $\eta \leq \lambda$ that get picked by $\Lambda$ are given by the usual strategy of lifting the iteration tree $\cT$ to a tree on the background model $\bar\cW$ via the backgrounds of the extenders used in $\cT$ and choosing the cofinal branches according to the pullback strategy for $\bar\cW$ of the iteration strategy of $\cW$.
 This yields canonical cofinal well-founded branches through $\cT \upharpoonright \eta$ for all limit ordinals $\eta \leq \lambda$.
 Let $\iota_\xi$ for $\xi < \lh(\cT)$ be the copy maps according to $\pi \upharpoonright \bar\cM$ and let $\cU_0 = \pi^\cT$ be the corresponding copy tree.